Celebrating National Cat Day with a sweet adoption story

 MENANDS, N.Y.
-(NEWS10)-National Day Cat Day is this Thursday.
-We are celebrating a few days early by sharing the story of a sweet cat who is today in a loving home but not before going through a truly rough start.
+(NEWS10) — Thursday is National Cat Day.
+We are celebrating a few days early by sharing the story of a sweet cat who finally found a loving home, but not before a truly rough start.

 Her name is Delicata.
 Deli for short.
 She is happy and healthy now, but it took a while for her to get there.